-- 3. A special meeting is arranged if the chairman or vice-chairman of the relevant committee, or any 4 of its members request such a meeting. - 4.
+- 3. The agenda and papers for meetings must be available at least five clear working days before the meeting. - 4.- - 5.3 A special meeting is arranged if the chairman or vice-chairman of the relevant committee, or any 4 of its members request such a meeting. - 6.4.
 If any issues arise at a meeting in relation to interpretation of the procedure rules, the Chairman's decision will be final.